Eyasushewangizaw/ELT/README.md

                 Reporting Dataset – stores the final analytics-ready Views used for reporting.

-Looker (Data Visualization)
-I connected Looker to the reporting dataset in BigQuery to build dashboards and visualize insights from the processed data.
+D) Looker (Data Visualization) : I connected Looker to the reporting dataset in BigQuery to build dashboards and visualize insights from the processed data.

 # Archtecture
 <img width="1201" height="651" alt="ELT drawio" src="https://github.com/user-attachments/assets/63608b40-2350-4929-984f-f87300bbb79b" />